Abhishek19009/CoDEx/README.md

 </h2>
 </div>

-This work was presented at **EarthVision CVPR Workshop 2025**.
-It is an extension of satellite image time series semantic change detection (SITS-SCD) paper [1].

-Checkout the official PyTorch implementation available here [**Satellite Image Time Series Semantic Change Detection: Novel Architecture and Analysis of Domain Shift**](https://github.com/ElliotVincent/SitsSCD).
+This work was presented at :sparkles:**EarthVision CVPR Workshop 2025**:sparkles: and is an extension of [**Satellite Image Time Series Semantic Change Detection: Novel Architecture and Analysis of Domain Shift**](https://github.com/ElliotVincent/SitsSCD) [1].

 ## Installation & Instructions :gear: